-Spending so much time indoors, being separated from loved ones, and constantly attached to technology these days is leaving many of us feeling disconnected; disconnected from each other and even from ourselves.
+Spending so much time indoors, being separated from loved ones, and constantly attached to technology these days is leaving many of us with poor mental health feeling disconnected; disconnected from each other and even from ourselves.
 Do you ever feel lonely without really understanding why?

 I doubt it’s news to you that your emotional wellbeing could be suffering; 2018 figures from Mental Health Org showed 74% of UK adults felt so stressed at some point over the previous year, they felt overwhelmed or unable to cope.
-And that was before Covid19.
+And that was before Covid19 hit.

 I passionately believe there is a way of boosting both your physical and mental health that’s available to you right now.
-Read on to find out how connecting to nature using gentle, sensory based ‘invitations’ (meditations and mindfulness exercises) can help.
+Read on to find out how nature-based mindfulness can help.

 Have you heard of Forest Bathing?

 What image does that term conjure up for you?
 I bet you’re thinking wild swimming.
 You are not alone!
-Another popular misconception is that you’re Forest Bathing when you walk the dog or take a leisurely stroll in the woods.
-But it’s so much more than that.
+Another popular misconception is that you’re Forest Bathing when you walk the dog or take a stroll in the woods.
+But it’s actually nothing like that.

 The best thing?
 These benefits last for days and sometimes weeks after the experience itself ends, they don’t cost the earth and they are available to you right now.